-A Family of Doctors on the Coronavirus Frontlines
+The Biggest Worry for Doctors Fighting the Pandemic

 Her emergency room has been seeing more and more patients who have symptoms associated with the coronavirus, she told me.
 She wears protective equipment but knows that the hospital could run out.
 Even if that happens, though, she’ll keep working: “For those of us in ER, we just know that’s what we signed up for.
 You work in mass-casualty events.
 You work in serious trauma.
 You just work.”

-Anna Koo, Yvonne’s mother and the family’s eldest doctor at 68, expressed a similar mind-set.
+Anna Koo, Yvonne’s mother and the family’s eldest doctor at 68, expressed a similar mindset.
 In Britain, the government has asked for 65,000 doctors and nurses to come out of retirement to help manage the pandemic.
 In the United States, the Department of Veterans Affairs and New York City have made similar requests.
 People over the age of 65 are at increased risk from the coronavirus, but Anna told me she’d consider signing up.
 “If I’m needed and people think I can help, then definitely,” she said.
 “You know, we’re all in this.
 Everybody’s got to do their part.”

-Read: Aaron E. Carroll and Ashish Jha: This is how we can beat the coronavirus
+Aaron E. Carroll and Ashish Jha: This is how we can beat the coronavirus

 It’s not lost on Koo and her family that medical professionals worldwide have been dying fighting the coronavirus.
 On Wednesday, a prominent doctor who’d been treating patients in northern Italy died alone in an intensive-care unit after contracting it.
 He was 57.
 Because of shortages similar to what U.S. doctors are predicting, he’d been forced to continue working after running out of gloves.
 Doctors and nurses in their 20s and 30s have succumbed to the virus in China.
 The most famous victim, Li Wenliang, the Wuhan doctor who’d tried to issue early warnings about the pandemic, was 34.